gloriabenoit/GWAS_tutorial/1_QC_GWAS/1_Main_script_QC_GWAS.md

 ```bash
 Rscript --no-save check_heterozygosity_rate.R
 ```
+> output *heterozygosity.pdf*, which shows heterozygosity rate distribution.

+For data manipulation we recommend using UNIX.
+However, when performing statistical calculations R might be more convenient, hence the use of the Rscript for this step.
 The following code generates a list of individuals who deviate more than 3 standard deviations from the heterozygosity rate mean.

 > This value of 3 is arbitrary, and is the recommended number from the original article.

-For data manipulation we recommend using UNIX.
-However, when performing statistical calculations R might be more convenient, hence the use of the Rscript for this step:
 ```bash
 Rscript --no-save heterozygosity_outliers_list.R
 ```
-> output: fail-het-qc.txt
+> output: *fail-het-qc.txt*, which shows all heterozygosity outliers found.

 When using our example data/the HapMap data this list contains 2 individuals (i.e., two individuals have a heterozygosity rate deviating more than 3 SD's from the mean).

 Using this list, we remove heterozygosity rate outliers.